CodeChica/plus-plus/labs/python/README.md

 There's code like this in the tests.
 </details>

-Finally, you'll see the `return` keyword.
+**Question 3:** Finally, you'll see the `return` keyword.
 Can you guess what that does?

 <details>
 <summary>Open this for the answer</summary>

 `return` is used here to send a value back to the code which called the function.
-In this case, the function is called by the test and the test then examines the value it gets back.
+In this case, the function is called by the test and the test then examines the value that it gets back.
 </details>

 ## Fixing the code